Blog

 Exploring the Rhine and it’s tributaries

-The landscape is dominated by the rivers, beautifully lined with small towns, hill-top castles and forests in their still-colorful late autumn foliage.
+The landscape was dominated by the rivers, beautifully lined with small towns, hill-top castles and forests in their still-colorful late autumn foliage.
 My favorite spot was Heidelberg, an age-old seat of learning on the banks of the Neckar which completely escaped the ravages of WWII.

 In amongst all this natural beauty you also find the heartland of German industry.
 The BASF complex, on the banks of the Rhine in Ludwighshafen, is the largest integrated chemical plant in the world, covering 10 square kilometers.
+Next time I will bring a drone to take an aerial view of it.

 We stayed in Koblenz for one night and Mannheim for two nights, both fairly unremarkable cities.